dqniellew1/dqniellew/_posts/2020-06-05-Tabletoolz.md

 toc: false
 layout: post
 description: A paper describing the motivations and functions of the Tabletoolz library.
-categories: [markdown, paper, data manipulation]
+categories: [markdown, paper, data manipulation, projects]
 title: Tabletoolz
 ---